makemegit/csf-after-eol/README.md

 ```
 ## fix-existing-csf.sh

-Disable updates and change the repo with your own.
+Script for disabling updates and changing the repo with your own.

 ### Download
 ```